 The mind-body medicine team at Midwestern

-Led by National Director of Mind-Body Medicine Katherine Puckett, Ph.D., the mind-body medicine team at CTCA at Midwestern Regional Medical Center (Midwestern) is comprised of licensed psychologists, licensed professional counselors, licensed clinical social workers, and Reiki master practitioners.
+Led by Katherine Puckett, Ph.D., Chief of the Division of Mind-Body Medicine at all of CTCA®, the mind-body medicine team at CTCA at Midwestern Regional Medical Center (Midwestern) consists of licensed psychologists, licensed professional counselors, licensed clinical social workers, and Reiki master practitioners.

 Dr. Puckett says CTCA patients value being truly listened to and taken seriously when they participate in the counseling sessions.
 “There aren’t many occasions in our lives when we get the opportunity to sit with someone who’s just there to listen, hear us and really get to know us in a deep way,” she adds.
 “We can offer that to people, and in many respects, it’s a unique part of our role.”